 When someone else is to blame for causing your traumatic brain injury, they should be compelled to cover your costs.
-At this time in your life, filing a civil lawsuit may seem too much to bear, but when you get help with your claim from a seasoned Kentucky TBI lawyer at Wilt & Associates, PLLC, you can focus on recuperating while we fight for the justice and financial compensation you deserve.
+At this time in your life, filing a civil lawsuit may seem too much to bear, but when you get help with your claim from a seasoned Kentucky TBI lawyer at Wilt Injury Lawyers, you can focus on recuperating while we fight for the justice and financial compensation you deserve.
 Call us in Louisville or Lexington to get started.

 How can we help today?